-Justin Bieber’s Open Fly Put On Full Display During Date Night With Fiancée Hailey Baldwin
+Justin Bieber’s Open Fly Put On Full Display During Date Night With Fiancee Hailey Baldwin

 It is not surprising that the duo were seen leaving a church service as multiple sources have reported that one of the main reasons why the couple gets along so well and is compatible is due to their shared religious faith and morals.
 The two have been members of the Hillsong Church for quite some time now.

 In fact, due to their religious morals, it has been reported in the past that the couple apparently don’t do sleepovers as they want to avoid any temptation.
-When Baldwin is home in her Brooklyn, New York loft, Bieber is said to check into a hotel come nighttime.
-However, their faith hasn’t stopped the couple from engaging in public PDA, which has included a few steamy make-out sessions here and there.
+When Baldwin is home in her Brooklyn, New York, loft, Bieber is said to check into a hotel come nighttime.
+However, their faith hasn’t stopped the couple from engaging in PDA, which has included a few steamy make-out sessions here and there.

 Bieber recently made headlines after he purchased a beautiful $5 million mansion in his native Canada, which came with its own private horse-racing track.
 It has since been wildly speculated that he and Baldwin might decide to live there together once they are officially husband and wife.